 Destruction of the 32-Foot Gondolas, pp. 168-176.

-White River Productions, softcover, 130 pages, standard landscape book 10 x 8 in., roster, B&W and Color photographs and illustrations.
+White River Productions, softcover, 130 pages, standard landscape book 10 x 8 in., roster, Black-and-White and Color photographs and illustrations.